jonathanrevell/rabbit-hutch/README.md

 With the express integration, Hutch tries to mimic the normal message queue process as closely as possible, so it is a great way to test your queue consumer functions without having to run the full pipeline.

 **Note**: Hutch does not add anything to express, in particular it does not do anything for parsing the body of a POST.
 If you want to enable this functionality you will have to set up something like [body-parser](https://github.com/expressjs/body-parser) on your express app.
 The specific setup for your body-parser will depend on how you are posting data to your program.

+## Crash handling
+RabbitHutch will attempt to clean up its connection to Rabbit in the event of an unrecoverable exception, crash, or program exit.

+When creating a new RabbitHutch instance you can toggle this functionality off if you don't want it:

+    // Turning crash handling off
+    new RabbitHutch("amqp://...", { crashHandling: false });